obiwanjacobi/Zsharp/src/readme.md

 ### Calling Zsharp code from other .NET code

-Perhaps add extra checking on the public (exported) functions.
+Perhaps add extra checking on the public functions.